sonos/tract/README.md

 Notes:
-    * while the Raspberry Pi 3 is an Armv8 device, this bench is running on Raspbian, a armv6 operating system, crippling the performance of both bench
+    * while the Raspberry Pi 3 is an Armv8 device, this bench is running on Raspbian, an armv6 operating system, crippling the performance of both benches
     * there exists other benches on the internet that show better performance results for TensorFlow (not -Lite) on the Pi 3.
         They use all four cores of the device.
 Both TensorFlow-Lite and tract